-Can I Claim Both HRA and Home Loan Interest Deduction?
+Can I Claim Both HRA and Home Loan Interest Deduction in FY 2024-25?

-Many salaried individuals take home loans while continuing to live in rented accommodations due to work location, family preferences, or personal reasons.
-This raises an important tax question: Can a taxpayer claim both House Rent Allowance (HRA) exemption and home loan interest deduction in the same financial year?
+It is common for salaried individuals to take a home loan while continuing to live in rented accommodation, often due to work relocation, family needs, or ongoing construction of their self-owned property.
+In such cases, taxpayers wonder if they can claim both House Rent Allowance (HRA) and home loan interest deduction in the same financial year.

 Table of content